hypatia-software-org/CatPuppetBridge/SECURITY.md

 ## Reporting a Vulnerability

-Vulnerabilities shoudl be reported reported on our issue tracker https://github.com/hypatia-software-org/CatPuppetBridge/issues
+Vulnerabilities should be reported reported on our issue tracker https://github.com/hypatia-software-org/CatPuppetBridge/issues